Is fever a disease?

 Infectious diseases usually do not proceed more quickly when the fever is lowered (although you may temporarily feel better).
 On the contrary, many scientific studies show that infection control is more effective at 39 to 41 °C than at 37 °C. In about 97% of cases, natural remedies are sufficient (6,7,21–25).
 I do have one patient, however, who was born with a brain defect and always vomits profusely at high temperatures.
 In this case I do use conventional antipyretics.

 Be aware that in most cases children do not need conventional antipyretics and have not long-term benefit from them.
-So first try other means to make your child feel safe and comfortable.
+So first try other means to make your child feels safe and comfortable.
 Conventional antipyretic drugs (paracetamol/acetaminophen or ibuprofen) may be administered restrictively to relieve pain or discomfort (irrespective of fever level).
 For children, Ibuprofen may be safer than paracetamol.
 After giving an antipyretic, the child may temporarily sweat, the body temperature should cool down, the child feels temporarily less sick than it is, and after about 6 to 8 hours, fever and worsening of general well-being resumes, provided the fever cause persists.
 This interruption of the natural course of the disease and the up-and-down of the temperature caused by the administration of the antipyretic may be an extra strain on your child and its immune system.
 Please be aware that this course is to be expected and accompany your child accordingly (uncover when the temperature is going down and cover again when it is rising).